 This course is designed to train the student to type correspondence from the spoken word to create business correspondence.
-Emphasis will be placed on listening and understanding effectively, spelling, syllabication, proofreading, punctuation, and grammatical usage.
-The transcription process and proper handling of transcription equipment will also be addressed.
-Prerequisite: OFTC 110 or Consent of Instructor
+Emphasis will be placed on listening and

 OFTC-150 Medical Terminology/Anatomy 3-0-3

 Basic anatomy and physiology with emphasis on terminology and functions for health and health related office personnel.
 The format is combined with simple non-technical explanations of medical terms and descriptions of anatomy, physiology, analysis, orientation to the body as a whole, and common suffixes and prefixes.
 No previous knowledge of biology, anatomy, or physiology needed.
 Prerequisite: Reading placement at READ 111 or higher or complete READ 088 with a C or better.
 Refer to placement chart in college catalog for detailed information.